ministryofjustice/security-guidance/docs/policies-for-macbook-users.md

 -   You must only collaborate with authorised personnel.
 -   [Get help](#general-enquiries-including-theft-and-loss) if you are subjected to any security incident, or suspect you might be.
 -   You must logoff or lock your computer when leaving it unattended.
--   You must keep your MoJ Digital& Technology equipment close to you and in sight at all times when in public areas.
+-   You must keep your MoJ Digital&amp; Technology equipment close to you and in sight at all times when in public areas.

 ## Top things to remember